devbird007/Vprofile-3-tier-architecture/journal/Flow of Execution for AWS Refactor.md

 ## 1. Create Key Pair for Beanstalk Instance Login
 * This is self explanatory *

-## 2. Create Security Group for the Backend Services
+## 2. Create Backend Security Group for the Backend Services
 Navigate to **EC2>Security Groups>Create security group**

 Under **Name**, enter a name such as `myprofile-backend-sg`